mathiaskoefoed/step-feeder/README.md

 <img src="/media/servo_screws.jpeg" width="100" height="200"><img src="/media/servo_mount.jpeg" width="200" height="200">

-6. **Assemble the display**: mount the display to its 3D-printed base with 4 screws, connect the wiring, then feed the cable through the cable hole and attach the display cover.
+5. **Assemble the display**: mount the display to its 3D-printed base with 4 screws, connect the wiring, then feed the cable through the cable hole and attach the display cover.
 Note which jumper wire color corresponds to which pin - you'll need this when wiring up the ESP32.

 <img src="/media/display.jpeg" width="300" height="300">

-7. **Route cable** thru hole, and add a zip tie.
+6. **Route cable** thru hole, and add a zip tie.

 <img src="/media/power_cable.jpeg" width="300" height="300">

-8. **Wire the ESP32** to the servo, display, and backlight per the pin table under [Configuration](#configuration), using the color mapping from step 4.
+7. **Wire the ESP32** to the servo, display, and backlight per the pin table under [Build steps](#build-steps), using the color mapping from step 4.
 Twist (+, ground) with heat shrink like in picture to the servo cables.

 <img src="/media/esp32.jpeg" width="300" height="300">